New Research · Farah et al., JACC 2026

 is in your genome.

 A landmark study of 215,695 people proves it.
 Your cholesterol panel alone can't see it.
-But a single genome test plus three biomarkers — read once — can predict your lifetime heart attack risk more accurately than any traditional methodology.
+But a single genome test — read once — predicts your lifetime heart attack risk more accurately than any traditional methodology.

 Anatomical heart visualization